-1. For starters it is important for relevant services provision.
+1. It is important for service provision.

 Children with alcohol related deficits “slip between the cracks” when it comes to qualifying for and receiving services (Kjellmer & Olswang, 2012).
 Public school professionals commonly report a lack of knowledge of FASD and how to appropriately plan for affected children (Koren, Fantus, & Nulman, 2010).

 As a result these children tend to be significantly underserved because their learning and behavioral difficulties are not always recognized and understood by educators (Watson & Westby, 2003).

 2. Understanding behaviour is a symptom of the disability.

 So often do we hear: “S/he are doing it on purpose, they understand everything, they are just behavioral.”
 But isn’t behavior a form of communication?
 And isn’t it possible that behavior difficulties are masking a language impairment?